 News

 • Aug.
-2023: The Wall Street Journal Interviews CLG's Christopher Connors about Recent Improvements to Whistleblower Claim Processing Times.
+2023: Wall Street Journal Features CLG's Chris Connors

-On August 14, 2023, as part of the article titled "SEC’s Whistleblower Chief Manages Growing Pains as Program Gains Popularity" (WSJ: Aug.
-14, 2023), the Wall Street Journal interviewed CLG's Christopher Connors regarding his insight into the recent decrease in the time it takes for the SEC to process successful whistleblower claims.
-The Wall Street Journal article can be seen here (click here for a PDF of the WSJ article).
+In the WSJ article titled "SEC’s Whistleblower Chief Manages Growing Pains as Program Gains Popularity" (Aug.
+14, 2023), the WSJ interviewed Chris Connors about faster SEC whistleblower claim processing times.
+The WSJ article can be seen here (click here for a PDF of the article).

 • May 2019: CLG Client Wins $4.5 Million Award.